Rosencrantz and Guildenstern (play): Synopsis

-Unfortunately, Rosencrantz is in love with Hamlet's fiancée, Ophelia.
-She joins in their plan to break her unwanted engagement to the mercurial prince: Guildenstern and Rosencrantz will trick Hamlet into playing Claudius' tragedy before the king and thereby incur death.
-The only surviving copy of the play is in the study of Ophelia's father, the Lord Chamberlain (the state censor).
-Ophelia is confident that she can steal it – her father sleeps very soundly after reading all the "rubbishing" new plays all day.
+Rosencrantz has loved Hamlet's fiancée, Ophelia, since babyhood.
+Upon being reunited with the courtiers, she relates that Hamlet's sanity is in doubt ("Opinion is divided. ...
+Some [say] that he's really sane, but shamming mad") and they all scheme to break her unwanted engagement to the mercurial prince by persuading Hamlet to play Claudius' tragedy before the king and thereby incur death.
+The only surviving copy is in the study of Ophelia's father, the Lord Chamberlain (the state censor).
+Ophelia is confident that she can steal it – her father sleeps very soundly after reading all the "rubbishing" new plays each day.